georgeslabreche/ccsdsmo-malc/docs/mal_czmq.md

 Parameters

         - `key`: MDK to search for a possible string correspondence.
         - `string`: return value of the matching string for the MDK, if it exists.
          This string is allocated and should be released by free or various specific functions (mal_string_destroy, etc).

-Résult:
+Result:

         - 0: execution valid, the return string can be used.
         - <0: error code, the string parameter is undefined.

 ```c
 typedef int malzmq_md_put_string_fn(char *string, unsigned int *key);